berjonbatistiana/fitness-tracker-h17/README.md

 Please use npm i to install all the packages and run npm start after.
 Make sure to have your own .env

+There is an initial seed you can run using node seeders/seed.js to populate your database with initial data.

 ## License

 No registered license.